forax/write_your_own_java_framework/companion.md

 ## Annotation

-An annotation is a user defined modifier containing a `Map` of constants values that can be queried to retrieve those values associated with a class, a field, a method, etc.
+An annotation is a user defined modifier containing a `Map` of constants values that can be queried to retrieve those values associated with a class, a field, a method, a record component, etc.

 ### Declaration and meta-annotations